12 Hours of Sebring: History

 In its early years, the Sebring circuit combined former airport runways with narrow two-lane service roads.
 The 1966 event was a turning point in Sebring history, as the facilities and the safety of the circuit were heavily criticized.
-Five people were killed during the race, more than in the race's prior 15-year history combined.
+Five people were killed during the race, more than in the race's previous 15-year history.
 Bob McLean crashed while approaching the hairpin; his car rolled several times, struck a utility pole and then exploded, landing in a ditch and killing him.
-In another incident Mario Andretti in his Ferrari 365 P2 tangled with Don Wester's Porsche 906 on the Warehouse Straight near the Webster Turns, killing four spectators and then crashing into a warehouse next to the track.
-Subsequent to these events, the facilities were upgraded and the circuit layout was changed, including eliminating the Webster Turns and creating the Green Park Chicane further down the track to move the straight further away from the airport warehouses.
-The circuit was made safer, and there have only been 4 fatalities since then—a remarkable record for a circuit of Sebring's age.
+In another incident, Mario Andretti in his Ferrari 365 P2 tangled with Don Wester's Porsche 906 on the Warehouse Straight near the Webster Turns, killing four spectators and then crashing into a warehouse next to the track.
+After these events, the facilities were upgraded and the circuit layout was changed to eliminate the Webster Turns and creating the Green Park Chicane further down the track to move the straight away from the airport warehouses.
+There have been four deaths at the track since then.

-The race is known as preparation for the 24 Hours of Le Mans, as the track's technical layout and extremely bumpy surface, combined with south-central Florida's perennial hot weather, is a major test of a car's reliability.
-Teams planning to compete at Le Mans regard Sebring as an ideal preparation run for the prestigious French race.
+The track's technical layout and bumpy surface, combined with south-central Florida's hot weather, make it a test of a car's reliability.
+Many teams use Sebring as preparation for the 24 Hours of Le Mans.

 In recent years, six overall victories have been achieved by the Audi R8, one fewer than the record seven wins of the Porsche 935.
 Tom Kristensen has won the race more times than anyone else, with six victories—in 1999-2000, 2005-2006, 2009 and in 2012.

 2020 saw the race rescheduled to mid-November due to delays caused by the pandemic.
 It was the only season where Sebring was run twice in a season.
 In July, as part of restarting the season, a three-hour race was held in July with spectators.
 IMSA allowed spectators for this race.